 Scientists and health care specialists are always looking for better strategies to treat and cure people with kidney cancer.
 These specialists create research studies involving volunteers, known as clinical trials, to conduct research and make scientific advances.
 Clinical trials evaluate and verify different new approaches, medications, or devices to treat kidney cancer or any disease condition.
 Every medicine or drug approved by the FDA that is presently used was tried and tested in clinical trials.

-Clinical trials can be employed for all types of kidney cancer conditions 1.
+Patients with any type of kidney cancer can undergo clinical trials.
 Most clinical trials focus on experimenting with new treatment options.
-They learn if a new treatment strategy is safe, effective and better than the existing ones.
-The tests also evaluate new combinations of treatments, drugs, and other latest approaches in radiation, surgery or other treatments.
-Some specific studies also focus on creating unique treatment plans and medications to manage and relieve symptoms and the possible side effects (short term and long-term) of treatment.
+They learn if a new treatment strategy is safe, effective, and better than the existing ones.
+The tests also evaluate new combinations of treatments, drugs, and other latest approaches in radiation, surgery, or other treatments.
+Some specific studies also focus on creating unique treatment plans and medications to manage and relieve symptoms and the possible side effects (short-term and long-term) of treatment.

-Volunteers are required to carry out clinical trials.
+Clinical trials require the active participation of volunteers.
 These people are the first to avail themselves of the new treatments and medications before making them available to the public.
-But since all these are new, there can be many risk factors associated with these trials.
-Sometimes people may experience a few to a range of side effects, and there are also chances that the new study may not become successful.
+However, there are various risk factors in the case of clinical trials.
+Sometimes people may experience a few to a range of side effects.
+There are also chances that the new study may not become successful.
 People interested in joining clinical trials should talk with their doctor or healthcare team and understand all possible pros and cons of the study.
 This helps people to make informed well-decided choices.

 - A study evaluates the potential of Dendritic Cell Immunotherapy Plus Standard-of-Care (SOC) to treat advanced Renal cell carcinoma (RCC).